Al-khattab/Assambly-language-Timer/README.md

 after this place TIMER.ASM in the TASM folder

 2) Luanch

--Run DosBOX and write the following commands
+Run DosBOX and write the following commands

 -mount N C:\TASM